Tip #1: Create Zones

 Tip #2: Label Everything

 Again, similar to a classroom, all items should be clearly labeled by category.
-Stick to general groupings (i.e. blocks, dolls) rather than specific (i.e. magnatiles, Shopkins) for a system that is straight-forward and easier for kids to maintain.
+Stick to general groupings (i.e. blocks, dolls) rather than specific (i.e. magnatiles, Shopkins) so the system is straight-forward and easier to maintain.
+Shop our premade labels for kids spaces here.

 Tip #3: Edit Regularly